Librem 5: Software

 The Librem 5 ships with Purism's PureOS, a Debian GNU/Linux derivative.
 The operating system uses a new mobile user interface developed by Purism called Phosh, a portmanteau from "phone shell".
 It is based on Wayland, wlroots, GTK 3, and GNOME.
 Unlike other mobile Linux interfaces, such as Ubuntu Touch and KDE Plasma Mobile, Phosh is based on tight integration with the desktop Linux software stack, which Purism developers believe will make it easier to maintain in the long-term and incorporate into existing desktop Linux distributions.
 Phosh has been packaged in a number of desktop distros (Debian, Arch, Manjaro, Fedora and openSUSE) and is used by eight of the sixteen Linux ports for the PinePhone.

 The phone is a convergence device: if connected to a keyboard, monitor, and mouse, it can run Linux applications as a desktop computer would.
 Many desktop Linux applications can run on the phone as well, albeit possibly without a touch-friendly UI.

 Purism is taking a unique approach to convergence by downsizing existing desktop software to reuse it in a mobile environment.
-Purism has developed the libhandy library to make GTK software adaptive so its interface elements adjust to smaller mobile screens.
+Purism has developed the libhandy library (now replaced with Libadwaita) to make GTK software adaptive so its interface elements adjust to smaller mobile screens.
 In contrast, other companies such as Microsoft and Samsung with Ubuntu (and Canonical before Unity8) tried to achieve convergence by having separate sets of software for the mobile and desktop PC environments.
 Most iOS apps, Android apps and Plasma Mobile's Kirigami implement convergence by upsizing existing mobile apps to use them in a desktop interface.

 Purism claims that the "Librem 5 will be the first ever Matrix-powered smartphone, natively using end-to-end encrypted decentralised communication in its dialer and messaging app".

-Purism was unable to find a free/open-source cellular modem, so the phone uses a modem with proprietary hardware, but isolates it from the rest of the components rather than having it integrated with the System on a Chip (SoC).
+Purism was unable to find a free/open-source cellular modem, so the phone uses a modem with proprietary hardware, but isolates it from the rest of the components rather than having it integrated with the system on a chip (SoC).
 This prevents code on the modem from being able to read or modify data going to and from the SoC.